-The Trust of Public Education American Preparatory Academy
+The Trust of Public Education

-American Prep believes that a public school's central mission is two-fold:
+American Preparatory Academy

-1. To ensure that each student achieves maximum academic proficiency and,
+A public school's central mission is two-fold:

-2. To ensure that each student develops a virtuous character and motivation for productive citizenry, that thereby students become effective citizens of a free nation, and possess the intelligence, skills and desire to dedicate a portion of their lives to changing the world for the better.
+- 1. To ensure that each student achieves maximum academic proficiency and, - 2.
+To ensure that each student develops virtuous character and motivation for productive citizenry, that thereby students become effective citizens of a free nation, and possess the intelligence, skills and desire to dedicate a portion of their lives to changing the world for the better.